-Remote Copy consistency groups
+Metro Mirror consistency groups

-Certain uses of Remote Copy require the manipulation of more than one relationship.
-Remote Copy provides the facility to group a number of relationships into a Remote Copy consistency group so that they can be manipulated in unison.
+Metro Mirror provides the facility to group a number of relationships into a Metro Mirror consistency group so that they can be manipulated in unison.

+Certain uses of Metro Mirror require the manipulation of more than one relationship.
 A command issued to the consistency group will be applied to all of the relationships in the group simultaneously.

 For some uses it might be that the relationships share some loose association and that the grouping simply provides a convenience for the administrator.
-But a more significant use arises when the relationships contain VDisks that have a tighter association.
+But a more significant use arises when the relationships contain virtual disks (VDisks) that have a tighter association.
 One example is when the data for an application is spread across more than one VDisk.
 A more complex example is when multiple applications run on different host systems.
 Each application has data on different VDisks, and these applications exchange data with each other.
 Both these examples are cases in which specific rules exist as to how the relationships must be manipulated, in unison.
 This ensures that the set of secondary VDisks contains usable data.
 The key property is that these relationships be consistent.
 Hence, the groups are called consistency groups.